The Anatomy of a Strong Science Job Post

 Focus on what is truly necessary rather than creating an unrealistic “wish list,” you’re more likely to reach a broader pool of qualified candidates.

-Remember to include the location, expectations regarding remote work vs. days in the office, and salary range in your job posts.
-Candidates will want to know these pieces of core information upfront.
-Transparently sharing salary ranges, benefits packages, and opportunities for advancement gives applicants a concrete sense of the offer.
+Don’t forget to include the location, expectations on remote/hybrid/days in the office, and salary range – these are pieces of core information that candidates will want to know upfront.
+Transparently sharing salary ranges, benefits packages, and opportunities for advancement gives applicants a concrete sense of the offer as well.

 Finally, transparency around the application and interview process is critical.
 Outlining the steps involved and providing an estimated timeline helps manage candidates’ expectations and reduces frustration.
 Establishing clear feedback mechanisms, such as notification of application status or opportunities for post-interview reflection, further enhances the candidate experience and shows that you value their time and effort.